Rules of Procedure

 12.3 The CEO shall keep the Board informed of investments, compensation, or any other financial interest acquired, held or received by the CEO or any member of the senior management of PGS, in companies or activities which operate in the same industry as PGS or have transactions with PGS.
 The Board shall approve or disapprove of such investments,

-compensation or other financial interest of the CEO, and the CEO shall approve or disapprove of such investments, compensation or other financial interest of other senior management.
+compensation or other financial interest of the CEO.
+Neither the CEO nor his or her associates or affiliated companies can in connection with legal transactions on behalf of the Company accept remuneration from others than the Company.
+The CEO shall approve or disapprove of such investments, compensation or other financial interest of other senior management.

-12.4 The CEO shall inform the Board if he or any member of senior management has a material direct or indirect interest in any transaction where the Company is involved.
+12.4 The CEO shall inform the Board if he or she, or any member of senior management, have a material direct or indirect interest in any transaction where the Company is involved.
 Such information shall be given prior to any discussions in the Board on the transaction in question.

 - A Director who receives options in PGS will not be regarded as independent for as long as the Director holds such options.